wp-plugins/extensible-widgets/readme.txt

 == Changelog ==

+= 0.8.1 =
+* Cosmetic changes on the administration pages
+* Reworking of the admin pages JavaScript

 = 0.8 =
 * Added sub-navigation to plugin administration pages
 * Changed plugin page method calls to be more intuitive and familiar with other PHP frameworks